sr-murthy/continuedfractions/docs/sources/rational-points.rst

    >>> assert P - Q == -Q + P
    # True

-Addition and subtraction are limited to :py:class:`~continuedfractions.rational_points.RationalPoint` objects, in keeping with :math:`\mathbb{Q}^2` being an Abelian group.
+Consistent with :math:`\mathbb{Q}^2` being an Abelian group the addition, subtraction, negation, and rational scalar mutiplication operations always produce :py:class:`~continuedfractions.rational_points.RationalPoint` instances.
 The zero element (the additive identity in :math:`\mathbb{Q}^2` and also the origin of :math:`\mathbb{Q}^2` as a vector space) is represented by the value ``RationalPoint(0, 0)``, as can easily be verified.

-Multiplication is limited to rational scalar multiplication from the left, not from the right, in order to respect the notational convention of scalar-vector multiplication, and division is undefined:
+In particular, addition and subtraction are limited to :py:class:`~continuedfractions.rational_points.RationalPoint` instances, and raise a :py:class:`TypeError` if any other types are attempted, while multiplication is limited to left multiplication by instances of type :py:class:`int`, :py:class:`~fractions.Fraction` or :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`.
+Only scalar left-multiplication is supported in order to respect the notational convention of scalar-vector multiplication, while division is undefined:

 .. code:: python